rebane2001/matterport-dl/README.md

 # Advanced Options
 -   Add `--proxy 127.0.0.1:1234` to a download run to use a proxy for requests
 -   Add `--advanced-download` to a download run to try and download the needed textures and files for supporting dollhouse/floorplan views.
 NOTE: Must use built in webserver to host content for this to work.
+-	Add `--no-tilda` strip paths that contain '~' to work on other platforms.
+Note this only works with the internal server.

 # Additional Notes
 * It is possible to host these Matterport archives using standard web servers however: 1) Certain features beyond the tour itself may not work.
 2)  #1 may be fixable by specific rewrite rules for apache/nginx.
 These are not currently provided but if you look at `OurSimpleHTTPRequestHandler` class near the bottom of the source file you can likely figure out what redirects we do.